Footwork Exercises for Balance and Control

 The ‘Lo’ writing - a Magic Number Square.

-The I-Ching book *, relates how in ancient times the full 64 hexagrams were discovered.
-The term magic square refers to the Lo writing.
+The I-Ching book, relates how in ancient times the full 64 hexagrams were discovered.
+The term Magic Square refers to the Lo writing.
 “The Ho (He Tu) gave the scheme or map, and the Lo gave the writing, of (both of) which the sages took advantage.
 A dragon-horse issued from the Yellow River, bearing on its back an arrangement of marks, from which Fû-hsî got the idea of the 8 trigrams".

 The Lo writing